IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-apachesolr-guardium/README.md

 Once the Apache Solr set up is done, Ops Agent needs to be installed and configured on the system.

 ## Login to the Solr Dashboard
-In order to access the Solr admin panel.
-Visit the hostname or IP address on port(solr is running):
+In order to access the Solr admin panel, visit the hostname or IP address on port(solr is running):
     http://ip_address:port/solr/

 ### Core Creation in Standalone mode
 ```
 1.Create a new Solr core with the following command:
   $ sudo bin/solr create -c core_name -force
-  For eg: Core Created named as new_core:
+  For example: Core Created named as new_core:
   $ sudo bin/solr create -c new_core -force
-2.Created core will reflect in the core drop down on solr admin console.
+2.Created core will reflect in the core drop-down menu on the solr admin console.
 ```
 ### Collection Creation in SolrCloud mode
 ```
 1.Create a new Solr collection with the following command(having default shard and replica count):
   $ sudo bin/solr create -c collection_name -force
-To create collection having specified shard and replica count.
+To create a collection having specified shard and replica count.
   $ sudo bin/solr create -c collection_name -s <count> -rf <count> -force
-For eg: Collection Created named as new_collection respectively.
+For example: Collection Created named as new_collection respectively.
   $ sudo bin/solr create -c new_collection -force
   $ sudo bin/solr create -c new_collection -s 1 -rf 2 -force
-2.Created collection will reflect in the collection drop down on solr admin console.
+2.Created collection will reflect in the collection drop-down menu on the solr admin console.

 ```
 ### Configure Ops Agent
 The Ops Agent is the primary agent for collecting telemetry from your Compute Engine instances.
 ```
-Run Following commands to install ops agent
+Run the following commands to install ops agent
 sudo curl -sSO https://dl.google.com/cloudagents/add-google-cloud-ops-agent-repo.sh
 sudo bash add-google-cloud-ops-agent-repo.sh --also-install